 I am a registered Psychodynamic Psychotherapist with The British Psychoanalytic Council (registration number: 22120) and adhere to its code of ethics.
 I am a member of the Tavistock Society of Psychotherapists and a registered psychologist with the Israeli Ministry of Health (license no. 27-122497).
-You can also find me on Counselling Directory.
+You can also find me on Counselling Directory and Psychology Today.

 To arrange an initial consultation, or for an informal conversation, please contact me through the form below, or at

 I am based in Walthamstow (E17) and have rooms in the St James Street area and at Walthamstow Therapy, 111a Hoe Street, E17 4RX (near Walthamstow Central).

 Please note that my room is on the 2nd floor and is only accessible by stairs.